joelkingsley/car-infinity/README.md

 3.Install the pygame library by using pip

-  http://stackoverflow.com/a/35665890(refer to this Stack Overflow discussion)
+  http://stackoverflow.com/a/35665890 (refer to this Stack Overflow discussion)

 4.Run the car_infinity.py program.